Save

 Instructions

 2. Grease a 12-cup muffin tin.
-(You can use liners, but I find the muffins can stick to the papers.)
+If you prefer liners, I recommend the parchment variety, as the muffins can stick to paper liners.

-3. In a large bowl, whisk together the cornmeal, flour or gluten-free blend, baking soda, baking powder, and salt.
+3. In a medium bowl, whisk together the cornmeal, flour or gluten-free blend, baking soda, baking powder, and salt.

-4. In a medium bowl, lightly beat the eggs.
-Add the yogurt, milk, honey, and melted coconut oil or butter and whisk to combine well.
+4. In a large bowl, lightly beat the eggs.
+Add the yogurt, milk, honey, and melted coconut oil, butter, or avocado oil, and whisk to thoroughly combine.

-5. Add the wet ingredients to the dry ingredients and fold together until just incorporated.
-The batter should be light and fluffy, so try not to stir too much and deflate the batter.
+5. Add the dry ingredients to the wet ingredients and fold together until just incorporated.
+The batter should be light and fluffy; try not to stir too much and deflate the batter.

-6. I like to use my ice cream scoop to fill the 12 muffin cups easily and without mess.
-Then bake 10-12 minutes or until the muffins are just cooked through.
-As all ovens vary, check a few minutes early; they will cook quickly at the high oven temperature and over-baking will create a dry baked good.
+6. I use my ice cream scoop to fill the 12 muffin cups easily and without mess.
+Bake for 12 minutes, give or take a minute or two, or until the muffins are just cooked through.
+Check a few minutes early until you know how long they take in your oven; they cook quickly at the high oven temperature and over-baking will create a dry muffins.
+(Want to nail the perfect doneness every time?
+Insert a quick-read thermometer into the center of a muffin.
+The internal temperature should register between 200℉-205℉.)

 7. Serve warm with butter and/or your favorite jam, as desired.
 Once cooled, wrap and store any leftovers in the refrigerator.
-Gently reheat in the microwave.
-If you let them go a day or two and they seem dry, wrap in a damp paper towel and gently reheat in the microwave.
-This is my trick to freshen dried-out cornbread beautifully.
+Gently reheat in the microwave, as desired.
+"Refresh" tip: If the leftover muffins become dry, wrap them in a damp paper towel and gently reheat in the microwave.
+The muffins absorb some of the moisture as they warm and will test fresh from the oven!

 Notes